-1) To produce postgraduates who have a systematic understanding of transport systems and a critical awareness of current problems in the field, informed by the latest research carried out at the University and elsewhere.

-2) To give postgraduates a comprehensive understanding of appropriate techniques to the planning, management and operation of transport systems with an awareness of their responsibilities to society and the environment;

-3) To encourage students to use their conceptual understanding to evaluate the latest research and methodologies, or to develop their own;

-4) To convert good honours graduates in associated disciplines into marketable postgraduates with transferable skills who should be able to pursue a career in transportation in either the private or public sector;

-5) To provide opportunities for candidates to develop subject-specific skills, cognitive skills, a range of transferable skills and practical skills;

-6) To offer experience in the planning and execution of an extended research project in the form of a dissertation; and

-7) To provide a qualification which meets the designated learning outcomes at level 7 of the FHEQ.

-8) To provide a programme that meets the accreditation requirements for the Transport Planning Professional (TPP) qualification, administered by the Chartered Institution of Highways and Transportation (CIHT) on behalf of the CIHT and the Transport Planning Society (TPS).

-9) To provide a programme designed to achieve the EC^{UK} Output Standards for Accredited Engineering Programmes and take account of the QAA's FHEQ Qualification Descriptors, the QAA Subject Benchmark Statement for Engineering, and the University's Graduate Skills Framework.
+- 1) To produce postgraduates who have a systematic understanding of Transport Engineering and Operations and a critical awareness of current problems in the field, informed by the latest research carried out at the University and elsewhere. - 2) To give postgraduates a comprehensive understanding of appropriate techniques to the planning, management and operation of transport systems with an awareness of their responsibilities to society and the environment; - 3) To encourage students to use their conceptual understanding to evaluate the latest research and methodologies, or to develop their own; - 4) To convert good honours graduates in associated disciplines into marketable postgraduates with transferable skills who should be able to pursue a career in transportation in either the private or public sector; - 5) To provide opportunities for candidates to develop subject-specific skills, cognitive skills, a range of transferable skills and practical skills; - 6) To offer experience in the planning and execution of an extended research project in the form of a dissertation; and - 7) To provide a qualification which meets the designated learning outcomes at level 7 of the FHEQ. - 8) To provide a programme that meets the accreditation requirements of the Joint Board of Moderators (JBM www.jbm.org.uk) for Further Learning for a Chartered Engineer (CEng) for candidates who have already acquired an Accredited CEng (Partial) BEng(Hons) or an Accredited IEng (Full) BEng/BSc (Hons) undergraduate first degree. - 9) To provide a programme that meets the accreditation requirements for the Transport Planning Professional (TPP) qualification, administered by the Chartered Institution of Highways and Transportation (CIHT) on behalf of the CIHT and the Transport Planning Society (TPS). - 10) To provide a programme designed to achieve the EC^{UK} Output Standards for Accredited Engineering Programmes and take account of the QAA's FHEQ Qualification Descriptors, the QAA Subject Benchmark Statement for Engineering, and the University's Graduate Skills Framework.